MainulDip/KotlinEveryday/oop-tour-kotlin-2.md

 }
 ```

-In kotlin, generigs are erased in the runtime, so no "Type" is available otherthan specific single type.
+In kotlin, generics are erased in the runtime, so no "Type" is available otherthan specific single type.
 By using inline function with reified, the type is passed to functions body for accessing class's methods/properties.

 ```kotlin
 inline fun <reified T> simpleTestReified(a: Any) {